adrianokerber/mobile-omnistack/README.md

 ## First steps

-After clonning the repository run `npm install` to download Node packages.
+After clonning the repository run `yarn` or `yarn install` to download Node packages.

 ### Running the app